 Watermarks on Stock Photos

 Below is an example of a watermarked image that iStock.com shows publicly on its site.
-Once you buy the image, they’ll let you download the image in better quality without the watermark.
+Once you buy the image, they’ll let you download it in higher quality without the watermark.
 (I purchased this particular image and used it to promote a live event in San Diego I did.)

 Stock Photo with Watermark (Circles to enhance watermark)